Florida Juvenile Justice System

 Juvenile Justice Process | Florida Department of Juvenile Justice — On this section of the FDJJ website, you can find an overview of the juvenile justice process.
 The process is broken down into seven steps, each with a description of what FDJJ does as well as answers to frequently asked questions.
 Elsewhere on the website, you can find additional information for youths, parents, and victims.

 If you or your child were issued a notice to appear or arrested in Central Florida, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients in Wildwood, Brooksville, Inverness, New Port Richey, Spring Hill, Weeki Wachee, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. defends clients in Wildwood, Brooksville, Inverness, New Port Richey, Spring Hill, Weeki Wachee, and many surrounding areas of Hernando County.